K3res/eXelion/README.md

 list all Feature options whta you can do.

 ## Comming soon
-⚙️ Function to fuzz the variable in the templates
+⚙️ Function to fuzz the variable in the templates</br>
-⚙️ Function to Create a SVG data with XXE Payload
+⚙️ Function to Create a SVG data with XXE Payload</br>
-⚙️ Function to create a extern dtd data
+⚙️ Function to create a extern dtd data</br>
-⚙️ Function for XML injection
+⚙️ Function for XML injection</br>
-⚙️ Function for XPATH Injection
+⚙️ Function for XPATH Injection</br>